DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

          - 🍉SIP is primarily used for initiating, maintaining, and terminating real-time communication sessions.
 It handles the setup and teardown of calls or sessions.
 It deals with the signaling aspect of a communication session, including establishing session parameters.
          - 🍉RTP is used for the actual transmission of media streams (like audio and video) once the session has been established.
 After the SIP protocol has established a VoIP call, RTP is used to carry the audio data between the caller and receiver during the call.
     - Web-based voice apps can be more difficult to manage, causing additional unplanned bandwidth consumption
+    - In most cases, VoIP is only able to be encrypted between 📝compatible VoIP solutions, which is usually only those products provided by the same VoIP vendor, or VoIP endpoints that are from the same VoIP vendor or provider
     - VoIP is at risk for 📝caller ID spoofing, 📝vishing, call manager 📝software/firmware attacks, phone 📝hardware attacks, 📝DoS, 📝MitM/on-path attacks, 📝spoofing, and 📝switch hopping.
         - 💰DOS: Call managers and VoIP phones can be thought of as servers or appliances and embedded or network devices.
 That means that the most likely threats that they will face are denial-of-service (DoS) attacks and attacks against the host operating system.
         - 💰Phreaking is a specific type of attack in which various types of technology are used to circumvent the telephone system to make free long-distance calls, to alter the function of telephone service, to steal specialized services, or to cause service disruptions.
 A phreaker is an attacker who performs phreaking.